Chukwuedo/log-monitoring-application/README.md

 Log Monitoring Application

-An application that processes log files to calculate job durations, apply threshold indicators in an output log.
+An application that processes log files to calculate job durations, apply threshold indicators to an output log file.